cappyLiam/Software-Engineering-Feb-2026/README.md

 ## Benefits of the Project

-- Flexible: Scale to basics (no backend needed—local prototype).
+•   Flexible: Local prototype, no backend needed.
-- Group-Friendly: BA writes stories ("As procrastinator, get nudge so start task"), Modeller diagrams "MatchUser".
+•   Group-Friendly: BA writes user stories (e.g, As procrastinator, get nudge to start task), modeller diagrams “MatchUser.”
-- Rubric-Perfect: User-focused, SDG-justified, testable (fake buddies).
+•   Rubric-Perfect: User focused, linked to SDG 4, testable with fake buddies.
-- Your Edge: Godot for interactive tracker/rooms.
+•   Your Edge: Godot for interactive tracker and rooms